-What could your baby acquire when kissed?
+What bugs could your baby catch when kissed?

-What could possibly go wrong with kissing someone so adorable like your baby?
-Kissing is more than just a show of affection, it may also pave the way for your baby to acquire some diseases that might be deadly.
+Unfortunately, kissing is more than just a show of affection, it may also pave the way for your baby to acquire some diseases that might be deadly.

 1. Respiratory Syncytial Virus

-RSV is a common infection in children that affects the lungs and breathing passages of a baby, causing them to have a stuffy/runny nose, sore throat, etc.
+RSV is a common infection in children that affects the lungs and breathing passages, causing them to have a stuffy/runny nose, sore throat, etc.

-2. Cold Sores (HSV-2)
+2. Cold Sores (HSV-1, HSV-2)

 3. Food Allergies

-Remind your friends or guests not to kiss your baby near the lips as the food that they consumed might cause an allergic reaction in your baby.
+Remind your friends or guests not to kiss your baby near the lips as the food that they’ve consumed might cause an allergic reaction in your baby.

 4. Kissing Disease (Mononucleosis)